andreeaiosip/click-a-book/README.md

 * *As a registered user*, I want to navigate my way easy on the website, to browse around through the content.

-* As a _registered user_ I would like to be able to look up for a book quickly using the keywords as the book title, author or genre.

 * As a _registered user_ I would like to be able to log in and log from my account to keep it secure and private.

 * As a _registered user_ I would like to be able to delete my account at any point.

-* As a _registered user_ I would like to be able to share my reviews on books.
+* As a _registered user_ I would like to be able to comment on books.

 * As a _registered user_ I would like to be able to view, delete and edit/update any review I have posted on the web app.

-* As a _registered user_ I would like to be able to vote for a book that I liked.

-* As a _registered user_ I would like to be able to see all the content I have posted on the web app on my personal profile page.